 Every piece of furniture is different, and the process will vary depending on the materials and paints.
 Generally, it’s best to start by cleaning and drying the surface.
 The primer should then be applied unless you are using a two-in-one formulation.
 Just as you would when painting a room or a house, start painting at the top of the item and work your way down so you can smooth over any drips along the way.
 Once you’ve applied the first coat, allow it to dry in a cool, dry place where it won’t be disturbed.
 Repeat with additional coats, as needed, and allow the paint to thoroughly dry and cure before using the furniture.

 Want us to save your paint formulas in our system?
 Just let us know!

-Paint Color Matching can match the color of your favorite picture, fabric, and more.
+Paint Color Matching can match the color of your favorite clothing, teddy bear, furniture, and more.

 Rent a paint or stain fan deck to help you find the perfect color.